manojgayala/POPL1/lessons learnt.md

 ### Challenges faced
--Miscommunication among team members during the phase of building the language -Inconsistency within the team on rules/syntax to be followed -Cross-validation of each other’s work
+- Miscommunication among team members during the phase of building the language
+- Inconsistency within the team on rules/syntax to be followed
+- Cross-validation of each other’s work
--Bridging the gap between ideas for the language and trying to implement them
+- Bridging the gap between ideas for the language and trying to implement them